Abdulaziz69/Fivem-SpeedoMeter/README.md

 ensure [Folder name]
 ```

-# This script is not ready it`s missing some things such as gasoline and vehicle information
+# This script is not ready it's not finished yet